 Design and necessary environmental work began in late 2013.

 Entering September 2015, environmental work, including consideration of historical areas, has been completed.
 Current design is approximately 30 percent complete, and appraisal of some necessary right-of-way areas has begun.
 Federal funding requires all right-of-way acquisition strictly comply with laws/regulations that provide for uniform and equitable treatment for persons whose property is acquired for public use.

-Stakeholder interviews with some key adjacent properties have been conducted, and an open house gathering for Cascade Estates was held in late August 2015.
+Stakeholder interviews with some key adjacent properties have been conducted.
+Two open house gatherings, one specifically for Cascade Estates residents and one for the general public, were held in August and September 2015.
 Proposed design maps shown at the open house can be found below.